harshitjain231996/AI-Theory/readme.md

-Hi this file will contain the theory of whatever i have learnt in my Machine Learning, Deep Learning and Artificial Intelligence theory.
+Hi this file will contain the theory of whatever i have learnt in my Machine Learning, Deep Learning, NLP, Neural Networks and Artificial Intelligence.
 Feel free to read and take reference for I will be doing the same!